samathaluca/fallen/README.md

 - I expect to be able to see that the app is set out to provide and gather an abundance of useful information to help treat addiction.
 - I want to know that the information is current, independent, unbiased and not influenced in any way that could effect the reliability or feasibility.
 - I want to be able to see the questions, the consistency of answers in the stories section and how encompassing and simple to understand the questions are in the forms.
 - As a providers of currently available treatment for addictions I know that, the current solutions  for this global epidemic are costly (treatment costs for e.g. The Priory hospital are £18,000 per month).
-Depsite this high cost, I see that most of the time the treatments and therapies for addiction are ineffective.
+Despite this high cost, I see that most of the time the treatments and therapies for addiction are ineffective.
 I want information from recovered addicts to be able to offer different solution strategies.
 - I want to understand why/what will treat one person yet kill another.
 What are people who recover doing differently? is their background relevant to which strategy to use to treat them?
 - Frightening studies have revealed that women who receive the currently available treatment for alcohol addiction are more likely to die than women who do not get any treatment.
 David Nutt (the government advisor sacked for claiming that horse riding is more deadly than ecstasy) states that when , for example, Amy whitehouse got clean and sober, her tolerance went.
 I need data to understand why this is happening?